Thank you for your interest in visiting the Observatory’s sites

 For visitors with business appointments, find information on how to reach the SKAO headquarters on the Contact Us page.

-In Australia, the SKA-Low telescope is hosted at CSIRO’s Murchison Radio-astronomy Observatory (MRO).
-Unfortunately, the MRO is rarely open to the public to ensure continued protection of the radio quietness the telescopes need to operate.
+In Australia, the SKA-Low telescope is hosted on the traditional lands of the Wajarri Yamaji at Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory.
+Unfortunately, the site is rarely open to the public to ensure continued protection of the radio quietness the telescopes need to operate.

-CSIRO usually holds one annual open day for the MRO (COVID-19 permitting).
-Please contact CSIRO to register for an alert of the next open day.
+CSIRO usually holds one annual open day of the site (COVID-19 permitting).
+Contact CSIRO to register for an alert of the next open day.

-In the meantime, explore the MRO virtual tour.
-These are the next best thing to visiting in person!
+In the meantime, explore a virtual tour of the site.
+It's the next best thing to visiting in person!

 In South Africa, the SKA-Mid telescope is hosted in the Meerkat National Park 80km northwest of the town of Carnarvon in the Northern Cape province.